Billion Tree Tsunami: 10 Billion Tree Tsunami

 On 3 September 2018, after becoming Prime Minister of Pakistan following the 2018 Pakistani general election, Imran Khan launched a 5-year, country-wide 10 billion tree plantation drive from Makhniyal, KPK to combat the effects of global warming.
 Its total cost is estimated at 125.1843 billion Pakistani rupees.

 Corruption inquiry

-In January 2020, the National Accountability Bureau started an inquiry on alleged loss of 462 million rupees (approximately $3 million USD) in connection with an inquiry it had launched in March 2018.
+In January 2020, the National Accountability Bureau started an inquiry on alleged loss of 462 million rupees (approximately US$3 million) in connection with an inquiry it had launched in March 2018.
 Allegations included ghost labour, embezzlement, and misappropriation.
 The Bureau recommended an enhancement of the inquiry to establish whether further losses have occurred.
 In 2016 the World Wide Fund for Nature (WWF) had published a third party audit report for all the project's phases.